-After long wait, 1st legal pot shops on East Coast to open
+After long wait, first legal pot shops on East Coast to open

 Not Northampton, which appeared to roll out the welcome mat.
 While about 54 percent of all Massachusetts voters supported the 2016 referendum, 73 percent in Northampton gave their blessing, one of the widest margins anywhere in the state.

-“It’s already counter-culture.
+“It’s already counterculture.
 It’s like their customers are already here,” said Steve Morin, a 68-year-old retired delivery truck driver and Air Force veteran who lives in Springfield, Massachusetts.
 He visits Northampton frequently and described himself as an occasional marijuana user who may shop in the store when it opens.

 “It will be good for tourism,” he added.